Oregon OSHA's COVID-19 Workplace Rule Changes Questions & Answers

 A: Oregon OSHA's rule still applies and takes precedence over the federal OSHA standard for those employers that are already subject to Oregon OSHA's jurisdiction.
 An employer already covered by Oregon OSHA's rule does NOT need to also follow the federal OSHA rule.

-Can COVID-19 vaccine verification be used to reduce physical distancing or face covering use in health care establishments, public transit, or airports?
+Can COVID-19 vaccine verification be used to reduce physical distancing or face covering use in health care establishments, public transit, airports, or other establishments?

 Scope of Oregon OSHA's Role Questions & Answers